MMD Guidance: Training-Free Distribution Adaptation for Diffusion Models via Maximum Mean Discrepancy Guidance: Introduction

 The mentioned gap between model capabilities and deployment requirements motivates the following question: Can we guide pre-trained diffusion models to match a user's target distribution at inference time using limited reference samples from their distribution?
 Note that this distribution matching task can be considered in both the prompt-free (unconditional) and prompt-aware (conditional) data generation, where the distribution alignment targets the user's distribution of interest.

 In particular, diffusion models are suited for such training-free adaptation due to their iterative denoising process.
 During the sampling phase of diffusion models, external signals can steer the generation trajectory through guidance in sample generation without modifying the parameters of the pre-trained neural net denoiser.
 Existing guidance techniques successfully bias samples toward specific objectives: classifier guidance \citep{dhariwal2021diffusion} maximizes class probabilities, classifier-free guidance \citep{ho2022classifierfree} amplifies conditioning, and score distillation \citep{poole2022dreamfusion} optimizes external losses.
 However, none of these methods can explicitly match a target distribution defined by reference samples, since they optimize surrogate objectives rather than directly minimizing distributional discrepancy.
-The key challenge is how one can quantify and minimize distribution mismatch within the reverse diffusion dynamics.
+The key challenge is to quantify and minimize distribution mismatch in reverse diffusion dynamics.

 In this work, we propose the \textit{MMD Guidance} approach, an inference-time mechanism that augments the reverse diffusion process with gradients from the Maximum Mean Discrepancy (MMD) \citep{gretton2012kernel}.
 This approach aims to address distribution matching by incorporating $\nabla_{x_t} \text{MMD}^2$ into the sampling dynamics at each timestep.
 MMD is uniquely suited for this task.
 Unlike the family of $f$-divergences and Wasserstein distances, the MMD distance provides unbiased, low-variance estimates from limited samples without suffering from the curse of dimensionality.
 Moreover, the kernel-based formulation in MMD is efficiently differentiable, enabling scalable gradient computation with respect to generated samples.